Home TOC

 Misplaced Date Index

-The Liberty Seated Dime series presents the collector with a host of Misplaced Dates.
+The Liberty Seated Dime series presents the variety collector with a host of Misplaced Dates possibilities.
 What is a Misplaced Date?
 Larry R. Steve in his introduction to Kevin Flynn's 1997 book entitled "Two Date Are Better Than One - A Collector's Guide To Misplaced Dates", defines a Misplaced Date as: A date or digit(s) of the date that is fully or partially punched into the legend, devices, denticles or any part of the field not normally associated with the general location of the date on the coin.
 Misplaced Dates are often referred to as an MPD.

 Stars Obverse, With Drapery 1840 - 1860